lookit/lookit-docs/docs/source/frame-dev-creation.rst

                properties: {
                    title: {
                        type: 'string',
-                       default: 'Notice of Consent'
+                       default: 'An adorable cat'
                    },
-                   body: {
+                   question: {
                        type: 'string',
-                       default: 'Do you consent to participate in this study?'
-                   },
-                   consentLabel: {
-                       type: 'string',
-                       default: 'I agree'
-                   }
+                       default: 'Check here if you think this is an excellent cat' }
                }
            }